ChaissonLab/countme/README.md

 This way, if there are expansions in the read that are contained at the interval on the reference, the CpGs in the expansion are counted.

+The input bam must be phased with HP tags.
 The result that is output is the mean and variance of CpG, as well as the number of CpGs for each haplotype over a region.